samvalli/debate-analysis/README.md

 - **Example Jupyter notebook** (`notebook_example.ipynb`) showing how to load data and compute some of these measures.

 ## Repository Structure

 debate-analysis/
 │
-├── data_collection/        # Scripts for extracting and preprocessing debate data ├── aspects/                # Functions for computing deliberation metrics ├── notebook_example.ipynb  # Toy example of applying the methods └── README.md               # Project documentation
+├── data_collection/
+├── aspects/
+├── notebook_example.ipynb
+└── README.md